pgbarletta/locuaz/docs/source/basicconcepts.rst

 -----------------
 These are abstractions over external programs that allow the protocol to determine if the mutation was successful or not. *gmxmmpbsa* is the only one that comes built-in with *locuaz* and does not an external binary, but it does need an input script.
-More info on this and the rest on :ref:`Scoring Functions`.
+More info on this and the rest on :ref:`scoringfunctions:Scoring Functions`.

 Pruner
 ----------